Tiny nostrils? It’s okay. You’re in a safe space.

 How Does it Compare to Breathe Right Strips

-Before Intake came along, the go-to external nasal dilators were breathe right strips.
+Before Intake came along, the go-to external nasal dilators were Breathe Right strips.

-The problem with breathe right strips is that they rely on adhesive and spring force to hold your nose open.
+The problem with Breathe Right strips is that they rely on adhesive and spring force to hold your nose open.

 While the Intake also uses adhesive, the way it’s designed allows it to pull open the nose far more with no risk of peeling off.

-You also have to pay for refills with breathe right, so there’s really no advantage here.
+You also have to pay for refills with Breathe Right, so there’s really no advantage here.

 Conclusion

-I love this thing, it’s hard to imagine how much easier breathing can be, it’s just something you get used to.
+I love this thing, It’s hard to imagine how much easier breathing can be, it’s just something you get used to.

 Your sleep is almost guaranteed to improve with the intake nasal dilator, so try it out!